 Since quantitative requirements are often mission specific, the requirements in clause 6.7 are not intended to be exhaustive, but to cover the common aspects that can be expected in most of the scientific missions.

+For each science mission the scientific community assesses the need for a neutralizer (ion or electron emitter) is used to mitigate the positive or negative floating potential of the spacecraft.
+This device can be supplied as part of the scientific payload or included in the supplier contract.

+Plasma contactors are generally avoided on scientific spacecraft because of the large scale disturbance they induce on scientific measurements.

+In practice the reduction of photo-electron and secondary electron emission is often achievable by active potential control techniques only.

 General requirements

 Maximum permitted voltage